Skip to main content

 To learn more about destinations, see Set up an export destination.

-You can change the filename or limit the number of products per file.
-To do this, take the following steps:
+You change the file name or limit the number of items per file:

 Change filename